freestream/oc-parallax-plugin/README.md

 ## How does it work?

 The plugin creates a parallax by combining a selection of pages in your active theme.
-It can manage multiple parallax sliders that can be configured in its own way.
+It can manage multiple parallax sliders that can be configured in it's own way.

 ## Implementation
 Start with creating the pages you want in your parallax. `It's highly recommended that you have no layout create a new layout without the <html><header><body> blocks in the pages that will be used in your parallax due to it will otherwise create duplicate content`.
 After that go to the **Parallax** manager that is located in the top menu.